-It’s Wednesday and that means that it’s time for WWW Wednesday.
+Wednesday also means that it’s time for WWW Wednesday.
 This is one of my favourite memes and I love taking part in it and reading everybody else’s posts.
-It’s currently hosted by Sam and it can be found on her blog Taking on a world of words which can be found here.
+I get so many great book recommendations from them!
+The meme was formerly hosted by MizB at A Daily Rhythm, and it’s currently hosted by Sam.
+It can be found on her blog Taking on a world of words which can be found here.

 The idea of WWW Wednesday is just to answer three simple questions about what you are reading, have just finished and are about to read so here goes for this week.